100 books to read before you die – and oh the places this amazing list of books could take you to?

 Many book bucket lists haven’t been updated in quite some time.
 They include the classics, but leave out many modern-day works.
 This list includes those classics that are on every list, in addition to modern fiction, self-help books, and other fantastic reads.
 How many have these have you already read?

-My 100 books to read before you die
+My 100 books to read before you die list

-Mine is very personal but a lot of my choices I imagine are pretty universal.
-It is not a heavy list and it is not all classics but they are books without exception that have touched me or that I long to read.
+It is not a heavy list and it is not all classics but the books on my list are special They are books without exception that have touched me or that I long to read.
+I am so excited to make my way through the unread books on my list.
+I have them all listed separately a dream shopping list if you will!

 100 Books to Read Before You Die

-100 books to read before you die … here we go
+100 books to read before you die … here we go let’s dive right in

 - To Kill a Mockingbird by Harper Lee